equinor/git-introduction/README.md

 As long as you keep the private key secret, this is a very good and secure way of working with Git.
 You can add several keys, one for each computer you use.

+It is also possible to use HTTPS without 2FA, but with a [_personal access tokens_](https://github.com/settings/tokens) instead of the password.
+In this case, your username is your GitHub username, and the password to use is the token.
+Beware that you need to take care to not leak the token, since that is a stand-in for password+2FA.

 **Fetching, pulling, and pushing**